fedarko/sheepgut/README.md

 ### Creating other figures in the paper

-The analysis notebooks create *most* of the figures shown in our paper, although there are a few exceptions.
+The above instructions create *most* of the figures shown in our paper, although there are a few exceptions.

 - strainFlye pipeline figure: created using LibreOffice Draw, GIMP, and Graphviz